 - 1. The resolution of CERES-TRMM is 10 km at nadir, and the resolution of ERBE-ERBS is 40 km at nadir so that the surface area observed from ERBS is 16 times larger than the area observed from TRMM. - 2.
 The nominal scan mode for ERBE was crosstrack to provide good area coverage.
 CERES has three scan modes.
 The Fixed Azimuth Plane (FAP) scan mode is similar to the ERBE scan mode.
 The Rotating Azimuth Plane (RAP) scan mode is used by CERES to provide angular coverage for Angular Distribution Models construction.
-The along-track scan mode was added for validation of CERES instantaneous fluxes. - 3.
+The along-track scan mode is used for validation of CERES instantaneous fluxes. - 3.
 The longwave channel on ERBE was replaced by an 8 to 12 micron window channel on CERES. - 4.
 The data rate on ERBE was 30 measurements per second.
 The data rate on CERES is 100 measurements per second. - 5.
 The ERBE S8 data product was about 36 MB in size.
 The CERES ES8 data product is about 480 MB. - 6.
 ERBS had an orbital inclination of 57°.
-TRMM is restricted to the tropics with an orbital inclination of 35°.
+TRMM is restricted to the tropics with an orbital inclination of 35°. - 7.
+ES8 Edition 2 uses a different unfiltering algorithm (Loeb et al., 2000) than either ES8 Edition 1 or ERBE.